White Africans of European ancestry: Southern Africa

 Although Norwegians in Africa are one of the smallest immigrant communities, they are not unheard of.
 Emigration to South Africa from Norway in 1876–85 was dominated by emigrants from the districts of Romsdal and Sunnmøre.

 One notable incident was the Debora Expedition, when a dozen families left Bergen in 1879 to establish a Norwegian colony on the Indian Ocean atoll of Aldabra (now part of Seychelles).
 The mission was aborted because of a lack of fresh water on the atoll, and they instead settled in Durban, with a few opting to settle in Madagascar.

 The town of Marburg in the South African province of KwaZulu-Natal was founded by Norwegians in 1882.
 Marburg's founders were mostly from Ålesund in Sunnmøre.
 It was the only successful Scandinavian colony in southern Africa.
 Many of the original founders later left the colony, a number of them joining the other Norwegian community already in Durban and a smaller number moving on to Australia.

 A number of Norwegian colonists stayed in Portuguese African colonies when the Portuguese government tried to request Europeans of other nationalities to increase the very tiny Portuguese population, although the plan was unsuccessful.
 They were already acculturated to the Portuguese population.

-Elsewhere

-Most Scandinavians in Ghana are of Danish and Swedish descent, but there are some Norwegians living in Accra, Old Ningo, Keta, Ada, and Teshie.